dantas/gocoindesktop/README.md

 I thought about using Wire for dependency injection but since the application is supposed to be simple perhaps its better to create the composition root manually.
 More on that later.

-Develop is on master because I'm the only sheriff on this town
+Development is on master because I'm the only sheriff in this town